ltecot/rand_smoothing_indep_vars/README.md

 Two arguments of note are "sigma_mod" and "save_sigma".
 Instead of simply optimizing for "epochs" epochs, "sigma_mod" will re-initialize sigma after "sub-epoch" epochs and add "sigma_add" to the new sigma initialization.
 It repeats this process for "epoch" times.
 This was used to create the clean accuracy vs. certified area plots. "save_sigma" will save the sigma vector after every epoch to file in the "models/sigmas" folder.
 The filename will be denoted by the run model, learning rate, gamma, and current epoch.
 If you wish to further customize the filenames to make them easier to find, you can set the "comment_add" argument.

 All results are written to tensorboard.
 In the tensorboard GUI, the accuracy section will show you the train and test time accuracy of the smoothed classifer.
 The objective section will show you the certified area.
 The sigma section will show you the mean and standard deviation of the sigma vector.
-And if you used the "sigma_mod" option, the sigma_mod section will show you the value sigma was initialized to at the beginning of the beginning of the sub-epochs.
+And if you used the "sigma_mod" option, the sigma_mod section will show you the value sigma was initialized to at the beginning of the sub-epochs.

 As an example, say we want to optimize a sigma vector for MNIST with an initalization of 0.5 for the whole vector.
 We can acheieve that as follows:

 ```
-python certify.py --model=mnist --lr=0.001 --gamma=0.5 --sigma=0.5 --epochs=20 --batch_smooth=64 --N0=64 --N=512 --N_train=64 --alpha=0.001
+python certify.py --model=mnist --sigma=0.5 --lr=0.001 --gamma=0.5 --epochs=20 --batch_smooth=64 --N0=64 --N=512 --N_train=64 --alpha=0.001
 ```

 ### create_clean_acc_data.py